 Tuition and Seminary Fees

-2016-2017 tuition, room, and board for seminarians from outside the Archdiocese of Denver are $32,170.00 per annum.
-Seminarians admitted under special circumstances for a particular course are charged $690.00 per credit hour (All fees are subject to change without prior notice).
+In 2021-2022, tuition for seminarians from outside the Archdiocese of Denver is $25,092 per annum.
+Students admitted under special circumstances for a particular course are charged $809 per credit hour.
+(Tuition and fees are subject to change without prior notice.)

 Health care insurance is provided for seminarians of the Archdiocese of Denver.
 Seminarians from other dioceses must make arrangements for health insurance coverage through their local Ordinary.
-All seminarians must purchase their own books and personal items.
 Seminarians are expected to assume responsibility for auto, fire, theft, and personal possession insurance.

 Withdrawal from the Seminary

-A seminarian in good standing may withdraw from the Seminary during a semester by submitting a completed “Request for Withdrawal” to the Academic Dean.
-Each seminarian is responsible for settling all outstanding bills and returning all books to the library prior to leaving the seminary.
+A seminarian in good standing may withdraw from the seminary during a semester.
+Each seminarian is responsible for settling all outstanding bills, returning keys and other items issued to them for use at the seminary and returning all books to the library prior to leaving the seminary.

-Seminarians who withdraw from the seminary before the end of an academic semester will be charged for tuition, room, and board on a pro rata basis, according to the date of withdrawal.
+Seminarians who withdraw from the seminary before the end of an academic semester will be charged for tuition, room and board on a pro rata basis.
+Refunds will be calculated according to the date of withdrawal as follows: